 Talk as if you were having a conversation with a work colleague, rather than being monotone, basically talk like you are keen on the role and working with the company.

-Which leads me on to the final common reason why people do not find remote jobs.
+Which leads me on to the final reason why people do not find remote jobs.

 Not showing enough interest

 Make an effort to prepare for the interview by having questions written down.
-Share why you want to work for the company and what value you can bring to the role.
+Share why you want to work for the company and what value you can bring.

 Do not be fake but show an interest and a level of excitement of the potential working for them.
 Body language and facial expressions are another sign that the candidate is not really interested in the role.